open-policy-agent/opa/docs/docs/configuration.md

 Entries removed from `services` and `keys` are neither applied nor rejected: they stay registered for the rest of the process, and OPA logs a warning saying so.
-Changing an entry that a plugin is already using has a related caveat — see below.
+Changing an entry is applied normally — a plugin already using a service picks the new client up, so credentials and URLs can be rotated without a restart.

 If a reload fails for any other reason — a syntax error, or a `bundles` entry naming a service that doesn't exist — it is logged and the change is not